 Formal Process Investigation

 1.If the complainant wishes to pursue a formal complaint, the complainant and the Process Coordinator (PC) will meet.
 At this meeting, the complainant will clearly indicate that he/she wishes to pursue a formal process for resolution of the complaint.
 The Process Coordinator will then fully review this policy and all necessary information and documentation with the complainant.
-The PC will then review information with the appropriate University official (the Dean of Students if the complainant is a student or with the Associate Vice President for Human Resources or the Affirmative Action Officer if the complainant is an employee).
+The PC will then review information with the appropriate University official (the Dean of Students if the complainant is a student or with the General Counsel and Chief Human Resources Officer or the Affirmative Action Officer if the complainant is an employee).
 The appropriate University official will assign an Investigative Officer (IO) to make full inquiry into the facts and circumstances of the complaint.
 The Investigative Officer may request additional documentation.
 Complainants shall submit to the Investigative Officer a signed written complaint which clearly describes the incident(s) of sexual violence including the name of the respondent.
 The Investigative Officer shall investigate the complaint promptly by interviewing the complainant and respondent, as well as other relevant parties.

 3.The IO is responsible for contacting and interviewing the parties involved along with any witnesses if available.
 The IO will conduct a complete and thorough inquiry into the facts and circumstances surrounding the complaint and document his or her findings.
 A finding of guilt must be supported by a preponderance of evidence.
 A preponderance of evidence means that upon weighing the evidence, the IO believes it is more likely than not that the respondent is responsible for the violation(s) alleged.
 If the IO determines that the evidence does not merit sexual assault, the IO will determine whether a finding of sexual misconduct is warranted whether or not such allegation it is stated in the complaint.
-Upon completion of the formal investigation, the IO will submit his/her findings to the Vice President for Student Affairs if respondent is a student and the Associate Vice President of Human Resources if respondent is an employee.
+Upon completion of the formal investigation, the IO will submit his/her findings to the Vice President for Student Affairs if respondent is a student and the General Counsel and Chief Human Resources Officer if respondent is an employee.

 4.The complainant and respondent may have one support person and/or attorney accompany them throughout the process.
 The support person/attorney will be allowed to consult with the individual but not participate in any of the proceedings.